vrineau/AgattaDocs/Input files.md

 As each character is independent, the user can, for example, consider that for character 1, a given taxon can be chosen as the outgroup, but that another taxon is chosen as the outgroup for character 2.

-> :memo: **Note:** Optimal trees obtained by three-element analysis are dichotomous and do not have a basal trichotomy, the basal trichotomy being an artefact linked to the a posteriori rooting of an unrooted tree.
+> **Note:** Optimal trees obtained by three-element analysis are dichotomous and do not have a basal trichotomy, the basal trichotomy being an artefact linked to the a posteriori rooting of an unrooted tree.
 As the characters are hierarchical, they are rooted trees, and their analysis directly produces a rooted cladogram.
 Given this way of coding, it is not at all obligatory for the outgroup taxa to be included in the sampling.
 They can be included if the user wishes to test the monophyly of the ingroup.

 In addition, it is possible to mix criteria, with the decision resting with the user, who has the systematic knowledge of his group to choose the relevant criterion for each character.
 For example, it is possible to choose an outgroup criterion for certain characters, and an ontogenetic criterion for others.
 In any case, Agatta allows all possibilities of hierarchical coding.